Embedding calculus and grope cobordism of knots: Gropes and punctured knots

 \subsubsection{Grope forests}

-Recall from Theorem~\ref{thm:vassiliev} that two knots are $n$-equivalent if there exist a \emph{sequence} of grope cobordisms between them.
-An analogue in our setting is a \emph{disjoint collection of thick gropes}.
+Recall from \eqref{eq-def:n-equiv} that two knots are $n$-equivalent if there exists a \emph{sequence} of grope cobordisms between them.
+An analogue in our setting is a \emph{grope forest}. \begin{defn} A \textsf{grope forest} of degree $n$ and cardinality $N\geq 1$ on a knot $K$ is a map